How to Conduct an Interview

 Arranging a Campus Visit for Minority Candidates

 When a minority or a woman candidate is brought to campus, search committees may wish to choose venues that highlight the diversity of Cleveland and opportunities for minorities and women to thrive here.

-The Faculty Diversity Office can provide suggestions for ways to customize campus visits for all of your candidates.
+The Office for Inclusion, Diversity and Equal Opportunity can provide suggestions for ways to customize campus visits for all of your candidates.